County of Santa Barbara

 Facilities District No. 2002-1 (Orcutt Community Plan);

-ii) Adopt a Resolution Levying Special Taxes within the County of Santa Barbara Community
+ii) Adopt a Resolution Levying Special Taxes within the County of Santa Barbara

 BOARD OF SUPERVISORS